◊◊◊◊

 Cider-Flavored Drink

 Use sugar-free spiced cider apple-flavored drink in packets.
 Mix with water as directed.
-A refreshing hot drink, but most have aspartame.
+A refreshing hot drink, but most have aspartame, which is not recommended.

 ~~~~~~~